 But we've been on the phones.

-I'll tell you, I've never been this frustrated as I am now because you know, we pride ourselves, and we said this all leading into the election.
+I'll tell you, I've never been this frustrated as I am now because, you know, we pride ourselves and we said this all leading into the election.

-We're not going to be Polly Anish.
+We're not going to be Pollyannish.

-Uh I'm not going along with this red wave tsunami talk.
+I'm not going along with this red wave tsunami talk.

-Um I can deal with wins and losses and disappointments.
+I can deal with wins and losses and disappointments.

-That's that that's all fine and good.
+That's all fine and good.

 And my job is to give you the information that I'm really digging deep and hard for and give it to you accurately.

-And I'm not sure at this point that I can even give you an accurate read on on any of this.
+And I'm not sure at this point that I can even give you an accurate read on any of this.

 I did get an official update out of the state of Arizona.

-You know, remember two days ago on this show, Carrie Lake has been great.
+You know, remember, two days ago on this show, Carrie Lake has been great.

 She's been coming on every day.

-You know, she's like a half-hour co-host every day.
+You know, she's like a half hour co-host every day.

-Um, she's gonna win her race.
+She's going to win her race.

-I am confident of that, so I can give you that bit of news.
+So I can give you that bit of news.

-And then out of nowhere yesterday, that number went up to a whopping 650,000 votes, with the belief that about 400,000 of them, give or take a few, were same-day uh votes that you know in their mail-in package that people did not feel confident to give to the mail person, uh, and they wanted their vote counted so badly that they actually drove it to the precinct and and put it in the box themselves.
+And then out of nowhere yesterday, that number went up to a whopping 650,000 votes with the belief that about 400,000 of them, give or take a few, were same-day votes in their mail-in package that people did not feel confident to give to the mailperson.

-Now that would fit the profile of a Republican that is sick and tired of a screwed-up system out in Arizona.
+Now, that would fit the profile of a Republican that is sick and tired of a screwed up system out in Arizona.

-And we were told, well, of the 650,000 votes, that about 400,000 of them are that way.
+And we were told, well, of the 650,000 votes, about 400,000 of them are that way.

-You know, that's that's where we were yesterday.
+You know, that's where we were yesterday.

-And now I can't even give you an accurate count except that we now have 548,000 votes left.
+Now I can't even give you an accurate count except that we now have 548,000 votes left.

-And it looks like the numbers are this, and I'll confirm this with Carrie Lake at the top of the next hour.
+And I'll confirm this with Carrie Lake at the top of the next hour.

-Um, and she's going to win because those votes are real.
+And she's going to win because those votes are real.

-They're they're going heavily Republican.
+They're going heavily Republican.

 That's going to happen.

-I'm I I can say with a pretty high degree of confidence that will happen.
+I can say with a pretty high degree of confidence that will happen.

 Now it gets a little more dicey.

-And we don't know officially where the other 200, well, in this case, now we only have, you know, now we have less, but going back to yesterday's number, then you have 250,000 other votes.
+If he was getting 68% of those votes, and that's only 400,000, and we don't know officially where the other 200, well, in this case, now we only have, you know, now we have less.

 That makes his math that much harder.

-And so anyway, yesterday we we thought we got what was good news out of this guy, Joe Gloria, Clark County, Nevada.
+And so anyway, yesterday we thought we got what was good news out of this guy, Joe Gloria, Clark County, Nevada.

-That's that's the Vegas area.
+That's the Vegas area.

-He's the registrar out there, and he said, all right, we've got 50,000 votes left to count.
+And he said, all right, we've got 50,000 votes left to count.

 We're going to count them as fast as possible.